 Step 3 – Use the gradient tool to select the area that you want to be in focus when you turn the photo miniature (select and drag upwards).
 You can experiment with the size of this area, but I find that something like below works best.
 It also works best off center.

 Step 4 – Unselect the Quick Mask Mode.
-This can be done in the sidebar, by selecting this icon at the very bottom.
+You can do this in the sidebar, by selecting this icon at the very bottom.

 Step 5 – Go to Filter > Blur > Lens Blur, and the image below will appear.
 Click invert in the first section (Depth Map), and play with the radius in the Iris section until you’re happy, and then click OK, and the job’s a goodun.